-As a filing convenience, and without changing the respective liability of the group members, members of a combined reporting group may annually elect to designate one taxpayer member of the combined group to file a single return in the form and manner prescribed by the department, in lieu of filing their own respective returns, provided that the taxpayer designated to file the single return consents to act as surety with respect to the tax liability of all other taxpayers properly included in the combined report, and agrees to act as agent on behalf of those taxpayers for the year of the election for tax matters relating to the combined report for that year.
-If for any reason the surety is unwilling or unable to perform its responsibilities, tax liability may be assessed against the taxpayer members.
+As a filing convenience, and without changing the respective liability of the group members, members of a combined reporting group may annually elect to designate one taxpayer member of the combined group to file a single return in the form and manner prescribed by the department, in lieu of filing their own respective returns, provided that the taxpayer designated to file the single return consents to act as surety with respect to the tax liability of all other taxpayers properly included in the combined report, and agrees to act as agent on behalf of allowable as a deduction pursuant to Internal Revenue Code Section 170, is subtracted first from the apportionable income of the combined group (subject to the income limitations of that section applied to the entire apportionable income of the group), and any remaining amount is then treated as a nonapportionable expense allocable to the member that incurred the expense (subject to the income limitations of that section applied to the nonapportionable income of that specific member).
+A portion of a charitable deduction disallowed under the foregoing rule, but allowed as a carryover deduction in a subsequent year, is treated as originally incurred in the subsequent year by the same member, and the rules of this section apply in the subsequent year in determining the allowable deduction in that year.